Deployment script for Microsoft Azure

 For more information, see Support for generation 2 VMs on Azure.

-Select the storage type for the Operating System Managed Disk.
+Select the storage type for the Operating System disk.
 The valid options are:

 Azure does not support using the UltraSSD_LRS storage type for Operating System Disks.
 For more information, see

-You will need to set the size of the new Data Managed Disks in GB (each).
-All the Data Disks will be combined into a software RAID to take advantage of parallel disk writes, spreading the IOPs load across the total number of disks you select.
+You will need to set the size of the new Data disks in GB (each).
+All the Data disks will be combined into a striped LVM to take advantage of parallel disk writes, spreading the IOPs load across the total number of disks you select.
+The combined size of the data disk will need to be slightly more than 75 GB.

-Define the number of Data Managed Disks in the Software RAID array.
-This value can be between 1 - 99, but the maximum number of Data Disks is defined by the Azure VM Size.
+Define the number of Data disks in the striped LVM.
+This value can be between 2 - 99, but the maximum number of Data disks is defined by the Azure VM Size.

 https://docs.microsoft.com/en-us/azure/virtual-machines/linux/generation-2#generation-2-vm-sizes